-Exciting job placements for four CEnREP affiliate students.
+Exciting job placements for six CEnREP affiliate students.

 Change is not only on the horizon at CEnREP, it is in the works!
 Four CEnREP affiliate students have accepted exciting job placements that will enable them to continue building outstanding research portfolios.